SergeakaAimate/Ontology-Lab/docs/essays/Birth-and-Evolution-of-the-Property-Method.md

 ### Citation

-Serge Magomet aka Aimate.
-(2025). *BEYOND CATEGORIES: Not 42, But Infinity (The Birth and Evolution of the Property Method)*.
-Ontology Lab. https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Birth-and-Evolution-of-the-Property-Method.pdf
+Magomet, S. (2025). *BEYOND CATEGORIES: Not 42, But Infinity (The Birth and Evolution of the Property Method)*.
+Ontology Lab. https://doi.org/10.5281/zenodo.18248904